nft-lending/nft-lending-algorand/README.md

-This project won the [first prize at the LatAm Algorand Hackathon 2021](doc/Algorand%20LatAm%202021%20-%20awards.jpeg).
+This project won the [1st Place at the LatAm Algorand Hackathon 2021](doc/Algorand%20LatAm%202021%20-%20awards.jpeg).

 # NFT Lending Auction